- Why are subject lines so important for sales prospecting emails?

 Includes numbers

 Numbers give prospects a break from text and are an easy way to promise value.
-Be honest, thorough, and avoid using round numbers that’ll trigger their mental spam filters: “3 billion in revenue” sounds a lot less believable than “2.9 billion.”
+Be honest, and thorough, and avoid using round numbers that’ll trigger their mental spam filters: “3 billion in revenue” sounds a lot less believable than “2.9 billion.”

 Personalized